Legal, cookies and privacy

 - Accepting your instructions

 - Holman Fenwick Willan LLP operates through the London, Brussels and Shanghai offices.
 The Paris office operates through Holman Fenwick Willan France LLP, the Piraeus office operates through Holman Fenwick Willan International LLP, the Dubai office through Holman Fenwick Willan Middle East LLP, the Singapore office through Holman Fenwick Willan Singapore LLP and the Geneva office through Holman Fenwick Willan Switzerland LLP.
 In addition our Hong Kong and Australian offices remain as separate partnerships as HFW group members.
 In Brazil, legal services are provided by Holman Fenwick Willan Consultores em Direito Estrangeiro, an HFW group entity licensed by the Brazilian Bar to provide English law consultancy services.
 In Saudi Arabia legal services are provided by Al-Enezee in association with Holman Fenwick Willan LLP.
 In Lebanon legal services are provided by EKP in association with Holman Fenwick Willan LLP.
 In Kuwait legal services are provided by Rula Dajani Law Office in association with Holman Fenwick Willan LLP.
 In the United States of America legal services are provided by Holman Fenwick Willan USA LLP.
+In Indonesia legal services are provided by Rahayu & Partners Law Offices in association with HFW operates in Indonesia through the Jakarta office.

 - Your instructions are accepted by the HFW group member specified in our letter of engagement or, if no group member is specified, the HFW group member which operates the primary office from which our services to you are provided.
 Our retainer by you is governed by the terms of our letter of engagement and these terms and conditions.
 We shall not be obliged to carry out any work outside the scope set out in our letter of engagement.
 If there is a conflict between our letter of engagement and these terms and conditions, our letter of engagement shall prevail.